PRIVACY NOTICE

 How we store your personal information

 Your information is securely stored at Chequers Head Office, Rushlake Drive, Bolton BL1 3RL.
-Our Server which your data is stored on are based in the United Kingdom and are compliant with NHS Digital requirements and GDPR.
+Our Server which your data is stored on, is based in the United Kingdom and are compliant with NHS Digital requirements and GDPR.
 Where we have paper records these are stored in secure locked cabinets.

-We keep your personal information and data in line with the NHS Records Management Code of Practice which specifies the retention time periods.
-Further information regarding this can be found at: https://digital.nhs.uk/data-and-information/looking-after-information/data-security-and-information-governance/codes-of-practice-for-handling-information-in-health-and-care/records-management-code-of-practice-for-health-and-social-care-2016
+We keep your personal information and data in line with the NHS records management code of practice which specifies the retention time periods.
+Further information regarding this can be found at

 Once the retention period has passed, we will delete your information from our servers and where we hold paper information this will be destroyed via an accredited secure shredding organisation or at Chequers Health Group Head Office.